antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 5.0 has the following differences from 4.0 in encoding methods:

-### Declaration method
+### Declaration Method

-4.0 uses top-level APIs such as geometry.position and geometry.color to encode channels.
-5.0 uses mark.encode to encode and does not support the \* syntax.
+4.0 uses top-level APIs such as `geometry.position` and `geometry.color` to encode channels.
+5.0 uses `mark.encode` to encode and does not support the \* syntax.

 ```js
 // 4.0